 Parking lot shade structures meeting the following criteria have been allowed in the City of Phoenix for over a decade: maximum 40 feet by 300 feet in area, non-combustible framework, a minimum of 3 feet from a property line with a non-combustible or shade membrane fabric roof.
 The need to expand the area is a result of solar industry utilizing established parking lots for their product.
 By placing the minimum height and fire apparatus access requirements to increase the area of non-combustible construction, it seemed rational the effect on building safety would be no more severe than the original uncovered parking lot.
 The setback of 3 feet is allowed for a non-combustible roof overhang with the same reasoning as above for not rating the frame.

-Cost Impact: No cost impact.
-Approved in previous 2018 Code Adoption process: ⊠ YES □ NO
+Approved in previous 2018 Code Adoption process: XES

-ACTION TAKEN: 2024 Code Committee Date: 1/9/25 ☐ No action taken Development Advisory Board (DAB) Subcommittee Date: 02/27/2025 □ Approved as submitted □ Modified and approved □ Denied ☐ No action taken Development Advisory Board (DAB) Date: ☐ Approved as submitted ☐ Modified and approved ☐ Denied ☐ No action taken Transportation, Infrastructure and Planning Subcommittee Date: ☐ Approved as submitted ☐ Modified and approved ☐ Denied ☐ No action taken City Council Action Date: Approved as submitted Modified and approved Denied ☐ No action taken
+ACTION TAKEN: 2024 Code Committee Date: 01/9/2025 Approved as submitted D Modified and approved Denied No action taken Development Advisory Board (DAB) Subcommittee Date: 02/27/2025 Approved as submitted D Modified and approved D Denied No action taken Development Advisory Board (DAB) Date: 04/22/2025 Approved as submitted D Modified and approved D Denied No action taken Transportation, Infrastructure and Planning Subcommittee Date: 05/21/2025 Approved as submitted D Modified and approved D Denied No action taken City Council Action Date: 06/18/2025 Approved as submitted 🗌 Modified and approved 🗌 Denied No action taken Adapted by City of Phoepix Ordinance G 7397 offective August 1, 2025